jonas089/thyla-trees/readme.md

 ```
 Merkle tree is not constructed on-chain
 Only the merkle path is proven on-chain (using some circuit)
+!
+Tornado cash only supports deposit and withdrawl / no transfer.
 ```

 # Slick implementation